Kiidle/feeder-backend/README.md

 **Admin**
 - All Moderator Permissions
+- Can verify and unverify other users
-- Can change roles and influence other users except administrators
+- Can give and remove moderator role to other users